ca-dmin/tesla-android-notes/README.md

 # Wireguard

 I use it to connect to my [Home Assistant](https://www.home-assistant.io/) instance at home :)
-I also currently use it to falsify GPS data.
+I also currently use it for [FakeGPS-for-Tesla-Android](https://github.com/ca-dmin/FakeGPS-for-Tesla-Android) to access Teslamate.

 # Fake GPS data